craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 Short Blunt and Short Blade Weapons inherently are Small.

-Long Blunt, Long Blade, Axe, and Polearm Weapons inherently are Medium or Large.
+Long Blunt, Long Blade, and Axe Weapons inherently are Medium or Large.

+Polearm Weapons are inherently Large.

 #### Range
 This is the mechanical Range of the weapon.